How much does a new boiler cost? Boiler Installation Cost & Price Guide

 You can get interest-free credit for your new boiler for up to 2 years.
 If you need more time to repay your boiler replacement costs, then we also offer interest-bearing credit from a selection of respected lenders.

-You can borrow between £1,250 and £10,000, meaning that you can cover the cost of your new boiler and boiler installation, and pay just 9.9% Apr representative interest.
+You can borrow between £1,250 and £10,000, meaning that you can cover the cost of your new boiler with installation, and pay just 9.9% Apr representative interest.

 These finance solutions will benefit you if you’re looking for a new boiler but don’t have the money to pay the boiler costs upfront.
 However, if you’re choosing long-term, interest-bearing boiler finance, then you need to factor the interest payments into your new boiler costs.